 Intro to Skiing in Poland

-The ins and outs of skiing in Poland and skiing in Krakow
+The ins and outs of Poland skiing holidays

 This is not the Alps.
 Repeat: This not the Alps.
 Do not come skiing in Poland expecting kilometre counts in the 100s and the niftiest chairlifts man can muster.
 Don’t come looking for huge vertical drops and above-treeline bowls.

 If those aren’t the sort of things that bother you, then it’s likely you’ll love what else skiing in Krakow and skiing in Poland generally brings to the table.
-The resorts are all uber-family-friendly.
+The resorts are uber-family-friendly.
 Ski tuition is cheap and almost universally multilingual.
-The pistes are well groomed and there’s excellent snow-making outside of the national parks.
+The pistes are well-groomed and there’s excellent snow-making outside of the national parks.